-- If you're being moved to a new software, what is the estimated cost, impact and timeline?
+- If the acquisition includes new software, what is the estimated cost, impact and timeline?

-- What is the reputation of the acquirers own software or services?
+- What is the reputation of the acquirer's own software or services?
 Are there bugs and patches?
-How often are they fixed?
+How quickly and how often are they fixed?

-- See if you can set up a time to speak with management.
+- Request a time to speak with management.

-- Completely refresh your due diligence with the lens of what you need to know about the companies who are new to the relationship and what the resulting company may look like.
+- Update your due diligence to reflect what you need to know about the acquirers who are new to the relationship and what the resulting merged organization may look like.

-- What if the product you use was to cease to exist?
+- The product you use ceases to exist

 If one intent of the merger is to reduce costs, then it may have a domino effect: